 7. Lello Bookshop

-Known the world over, among other reasons, for its staircases that inspired the author of Harry Potter, Lello is considered one of the best and most beautiful bookshops in the world.
+Known for its inspiring staircases among other reasons, Lello is considered one of the best and most beautiful bookshops in the world.

 8. Casa da Música